 Each school site utilizes a continuous improvement model.
 The analysis of data is completed through the needs assessment in which program determinations are based on student progress.
-The needs assessment is shared with the staff, ELAC, and site council and ideas and suggestions are gathered to support refinement and additional services for students.
+The needs assessment is shared with the staff, ELAC, and School Site Council and ideas and suggestions are gathered to support refinement and additional services for students.

-The site council and the ELAC both provide input on services for underperforming students and English Learners.
+The Site Council and the ELAC both provide input on services for underperforming students and English Learners.
 Throughout the school year, progress is continuously shared with staff and advisory committees to refine services to be implemented.
-The site council approves the site plan after review, and the plan is approved by the District Board.
+The School Site Council approves the site plan after review, and the plan is approved by the District Board.